sciZer0/7/v/README.md

 On the other hand, the Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-A Decreasing-Supply, permissionless, decentralized Token with its own dedicated blockchain is the thing our civilization has never known and felt before.
+A Decreasing-Supply, permissionless, decentralized Token with its own dedicated blockchain is the thing our civilization has never known before.

-Pre-programmed increasing scarcity might be better than everything we knew before.
+And such pre-programmed increasing scarcity of a token supply might be better than everything we knew before.

 <b>About Fundamental Problems of All Current Blockchains</b>